colussim/HomeCortex/README.md

 > No cloud.
 No subscriptions.
 No data leaving your network.

 > [!NOTE]
-> The `ver1.2` branch introduces an automated, configuration-first deployment
+> The v1.2 release introduces an automated, configuration-first deployment
 > flow and a local Go/React Control Plane.
 ElevenLabs, weather and web-search
 > integrations remain optional network services selected by the operator.